-- 10.20 Policy GN3 of the West Lancashire Local Plan 2012-2027 DPD states that development should incorporate suitable and safe access and road layout design in line with latest standards.
-Parking should be provided in accordance with policy IF2. - 10.21 The proposal would not create a requirement for any additional parking above that already approved and would not have an impact on the approved parking layout.
+- 10.17 Policy GN3 of the West Lancashire Local Plan 2012-2027 DPD states that development should incorporate suitable and safe access and road layout design in line with latest standards.
+Parking should be provided in accordance with policy IF2. - 10.18 The proposal would not create a requirement for any additional parking above that already approved and would not have an impact on the approved parking layout.
 I have consulted the Highway Authority in respect of the proposal who have indicated there is no objection in principle to the proposed development and is of the opinion that the proposed development should have a negligible impact on highway capacity within the immediate vicinity of the site.

-The Highway Officer advises that works within the highway to enable the construction of the temporary access requires the applicant to enter into a legal agreement with the Highway Authority.
-I note that the applicant has now provided a copy of the agreement between themselves and the Highway Authority regarding the temporary works.
-Whilst it is noted the construction of the temporary access has already been undertaken unauthorised works within the highway are a matter for the Highway Authority to investigate.
-Subject to recommended conditions I am satisfied the development would comply with the requirements of local plan policy GN3. - 10.22 Notwithstanding the above, discussion is ongoing with LCC in respect of the most recent objection lodged by Scarisbrick Parish Council and with regard to ongoing progress with the Section 278 Agreement and further information will be provided by way of late report.
+10.19 As stated above, and as per section 11 below, the previously proposed temporary access has now been deleted from the application and the lowered kerb which had enabled this access has now been reinstated.
+Subject to recommended conditions I am satisfied the development would comply with the requirements of local plan policy GN3.